mhcrnl/ogcalc/doc/ogcalc.rst

   \centering
   \includegraphics[width=0.6\textwidth]{figures/sketch}
   \caption[Sketching a user interface]{Sketching a user interface.
-    The \program{ogcalc} main window is drawn simply, to illustrate its functionality.
+    The :program:`ogcalc` main window is drawn simply, to illustrate its functionality.
 The top row contains three numeric entry fields, followed by two result fields on the middle row.
 The bottom row contains buttons to quit the program, reset the